What is an Information Security Management System (ISMS)?

 2. Resource overview

 Many resources are utilised as part of a comprehensive ISMS.
 In addition to data, your company's software and hardware, physical infrastructure, and even its employees and suppliers can all be included.
 You'll need to do several things to keep track of them all in your ISMS.
-Using a systematic approach to risk management ensures the success of your entire organisation.
+Using a systematic approach to risk management ensures the success of your entire organization.

 3. Actionable policies and restrictions in case of data breach